Portages Practitioners

 Claire Kaehr is a Licensed Marriage and Family Therapist, LMFT.
 She received her Master’s degree in Marriage and Family Therapy from Argosy University.
 Claire's ultimate goal within her therapeutic relationships is to walk alongside clients as they work to understand their story and continue their journey towards health and healing.
 Claire is also a Board Approved Supervisor for the Board of Marriage and Family Therapy in Minnesota.

-Claire has a wide variety of experience but has extended areas of experience and training in couples work, and trauma informed therapy from somatic and neurobiological lenses.
+Claire has a wide variety of experience but has extensive areas of experience and training in couples work, and trauma informed therapy from somatic and neurobiological lenses.
 Claire also recognizes and values the role of spirituality and cultural narratives in therapy and healing.
 She has extensive trauma training, including Sensorimotor Psychotherapy approaches for trauma and affect dysregulation, EMDR (Eye movement Desensitization and Reprocessing), and AIR (Adaptive Internal Relational) Network model therapy.
 Claire has also completed Level 2 training in Gottman Method Couples Therapy.

 When she isn’t engaging in therapeutic work, Claire loves spending time with her husband and children.
 You can also find her immersed in another love of hers, the great outdoors.
 Warmer seasons include adventures in the family camper and colder seasons may include ice skating and skiing.
 All seasons include remaining active and chasing around her 3 boys and puppy.